 Hanna—a defiant teenage dreamer, refuses to live in a prison society and risks her life to be free, knowing that escape means cutting off ties with the family she loves, perhaps forever.

-Oma—Hanna’s mother, a gentle, dedicated country- teacher’s wife, quietly raises nine children while radical Soviet communism replaces fanatical Nazi fascism in a new country called East Germany.
+Oma—Hanna’s mother, a gentle, dedicated country teacher’s wife, quietly raises nine children as radical Soviet communism replaces fanatical Nazi fascism in a new country called East Germany.